markmarijnissen/js-mediator/README.md

 ButtonCollection.buttonA.on('clicked',function(){ ... })
 ```

-Everytime you create a button, you have to add it to the ButtonCollection for the Mediator to use.
+However, this approach is cumbersome - you have to write new Modules only to wrap the instances.
+Also - you need a global reference to ButtonCollection, otherwise you can't keep track of the Buttons!
 Ouch!

-#### Answer #2: Create "Instances"
+**Solution:**

+Create instances.

 `js-mediator` allows you to register multiple instances: